-Planting Seeds of Peace Program in El Salvador: CDF is supporting Food for the Poor and the New Horizons for the Poor Foundation in El Salvador to conduct peacebuilding activities for youth by expanding the success of our previous collaborative program to establish hydroponic gardens and promote youth development activities to help keep youth out of gangs.
-Through this program, youth will participate in social inclusion and innovative crop production activities that are part of Food for the Poor's Agriculture for Peace project, which is conducted in communities vulnerable to recruitment by the 18 revolutionary gangs in El Salvador.
+El Salvador: Youth Development Program - CDF supported Food for the Poor and the New Horizons for the Poor Foundation in El Salvador to complete a collaborative program to establish hydroponic gardens and promote youth development activities to help keep youth out of gangs.
+Through this program, youth participated in social inclusion and innovative crop production activities that are part of Food for the Poor's Agriculture for Peace project, which is conducted in communities vulnerable to recruitment by the 18 revolutionary gangs in El Salvador.

 CDF is partnering with several organizations to implement a number of projects to combat violence and promote peace through food security, local organizations, and youth engagement in communities struggling to recover from war.